 Of course conceptually this distinction has been known probably forever.
-In one of my favorite examples it is used to construct a sexy little paradox.
+In one of my favorite examples it is used to construct a clever little paradox.
 The following is from Frank Ramsey (1935), but he attributes the proof to Weyl:

 Some adjectives have meanings which are predicates of the adjective word itself; thus the word ‘short’ is short, but the word ‘long’ is not long.
 Let us call adjectives whose meanings are predicates of the them, like ‘short’, autological; others heterological.
 Now is ‘heterological’ heterological?
 If it is, its meaning is not a predicate of it; that is, it is not heterological.
 But if it is not heterological, its meaning is a predicate of it, and therefore it is heterological.
 So we have a complete contradiction.